 MOD EUR/5A28/xx

 8.13 A notice of a change in the characteristics of an assignment already recorded, as specified in Appendix 4, shall be examined by the Bureau under § 8.8 and 8.9 as appropriate.
 Any changes to the characteristics of an assignment, that has been notified and confirmed as having been brought into use, shall be brought into use within eight years from the date of the notification of the modification.
-Any changes to the characteristics of an assignment that has been notified but not yet brought into use shall be brought into use within the period provided for in § 6.1 or 6.31of Article 6.
-(WRC-07)
+Any changes to the characteristics of an assignment that has been notified but not yet brought into use shall be brought into use within the period provided for in §§ 6.1, 6.31 or 6.31bis of Article 6.
+(WRC-12)

 MOD EUR/5A28/xx

 8.16 All frequency assignments notified in advance of their being brought into use shall be entered provisionally in the Master Register.
-Any frequency assignment provisionally recorded under this provision shall be brought into use no later than the end of the period provided for in § 6.1.
-Unless the Bureau has been informed by the notifying administration of the bringing into use of the assignment, it shall, no later than 15 days before the end of the regulatory period established under § 6.1, send a reminder requesting confirmation that the assignment has been brought into use within the regulatory period.
-If the Bureau does not receive that confirmation within 30 days following the period provided under § 6.1, it shall cancel the entry in the Master Register.
-(WRC-07)
+Any frequency assignment provisionally recorded under this provision shall be brought into use no later than the end of the period provided for in § 6.1 or § 6.31bis in the event of an extension under that provision.
+Unless the Bureau has been informed by the notifying administration of the bringing into use of the assignment, it shall, no later than 15 days before the end of the regulatory period established under § 6.1 or § 6.31bis, send a reminder requesting confirmation that the assignment has been brought into use within the regulatory period.
+If the Bureau does not receive that confirmation within 30 days following the period provided under § 6.1 or § 6.31bis in the event of an extension under that provision, it shall cancel the entry in the Master Register.
+In the event that an extension was requested under § 6.31bis but the Bureau determines that the conditions for an extension under § 6.31bis are not met, the Bureau shall inform the administration of its findings and cancel the entry in the Master Register.
+(WRC-12)